 Ad blocker detected, you need to disable it in order to setup AdSense

 If you receive this message but you do not believe that you are using an ad blocker in your browser, it’s likely that one or more of the plugins installed on your site is blocking ads.
-Follow the Using Troubleshooting Mode guide to identify the issue.
+Follow the Using Troubleshooting Mode guide to identify the issue or create a support topic in the plugin support forums for assistance.

 Ads not displaying